-There is always something going on in Singapore, from dazzling cultural celebrations and food festivals, to thrilling street races and sporting highlights.
+There is always something going on in Singapore, from dazzling cultural celebrations and food festivals to thrilling street races and sporting highlights.
 Festivals in Singapore will appeal to expats of all ages and interests.

-Chinese New Year (February)
+Chinese New Year (January/February)

-World Gourmet Summit (April)
+World Gourmet Summit (August)

 Hailed by some as Singapore's best food event, this annual celebration of the culinary arts draws renowned chefs from all over the world.
 Apart from attending masterclasses held by these experts, attendees can also partake in a charity dinner with cuisine by a participating master chef.

 Each year, this legendary Formula One grand prix motor race takes place on the circuit around Marina Bay.
 Held at night to avoid Singapore's typically hot, humid weather, the circuit utilises powerful lighting systems to replicate daylight conditions and the most stringent safety protocols are adhered to ensure driver and spectator safety.